ohanhi/ohanhi.com/posts/2016-03-02-master-elm-1-why-elm.md

 ---
 layout: post
-title: "Master Elm pt.
-1 - Why Elm"
+series: Master Elm pt.
+1
+title: Why Elm
 i_expect_you_to_know:
   - some JavaScript
 read_this_to: